 How to carve patterns part 7 ~Ryusui~

-"Ryūsuimon'" is a pattern that depicts the flow and meandering of water.
+“Ryusui” (流水文) is a classic Japanese motif that represents the graceful, winding flow of water.

 Preparation